jamesmlaun/ACS/class-wide-projects/project-1/report_SIMD.md

 This inspection provides direct confirmation that the compiler was emitting vector instructions rather than scalar equivalents, ensuring that measured performance differences between scalar and SIMD kernels reflected true vector execution.

-## Locality Sweep
+## 4. Locality Sweep
-### Methodology
+- **Workload sweep:**
-- Construct a `logspace` sweep of `N` for each kernel that starts well below the L1 footprint and extends deep into DRAM-resident regions using `cache_thresholds` as anchors.
+  - `N` varied log-spaced from below L1 footprint to DRAM-resident sizes.
+- **Execution:**
-- Run scalar then SIMD binaries across the sweep with the shared warm-up handling, capturing runtimes and output checksums for every sample.
+  - Both scalar and SIMD binaries with all kernels run for each `N`.
+  - Warm-up applied before each set to stabilize cache state.
+- **Validation:**
+  - Checksums verified across all runs.
+- **Metrics:**
-- Post-process the timings into GFLOP/s, scalar/SIMD speedup, and cycles-per-element using the detected CPU frequency to spotlight locality breakpoints.
+  - Runtimes converted into GFLOP/s, speedup, and cycles-per-element (CPE) using measured CPU frequency.
-- Store the detailed log, CSV, and runtime/throughput/speedup/CPE plots in `plots/locality_<timestamp>_<cache_state>/` for memory-hierarchy analysis.

 ### Plots
 <figure>